-Value Analysis Analytics (VAA) isn’t just another fancy way to describe organizing your spend data more effectively as I have seen it used lately.
+Value Analysis Analytics (VAA) isn’t just another fancy way to describe organizing your spend data more effectively as we have seen it used lately.
 VAA is much more than that!
-In practice, it’s the integration of your clinical, financial and operational data to identify your healthcare organization’s supply chain’s cost drivers and improvement initiatives.
+In practice, it’s the integration of your clinical, financial, and operational data to identify your healthcare organization’s supply chain’s cost drivers and improvement initiatives.
 To prove my point, here are four ways VAA can help you reduce your cost and improve your quality and outcomes:

 1. Proactive Diagnostic Tool: If your CFO comes to you and asks you to justify a 28% increase (not census driven) in your cardiac rhythm management devices (CRM) in the past six months, you need to get him/her the right answer – pronto!
 VAA can do that for you by scanning your CRM’s practices, patterns, and anomalies to give you the answer to this question.